AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 For non-coreXY printers (Switchwire, Legacy, others), you will likely need to turn down some speeds and accelerations.
 I use the same print settings on my Ender 3, just with speeds and accelerations toned down.

-This profile is more aggressive than most stock profiles, and some things may need turning down if your printer is still teething.
+This profile is more aggressive than most stock profiles, and some things may also need turning down if your printer is still teething.
 My printer has a handful of mods that may make it more capable of slightly higher speeds and accels, so your mileage may vary.
 There are certainly more aggressive profiles out there, but I've found this to be a good balance.

 Thank you to [Stephan](https://github.com/Stephan3/Schnitzelslicerrepo) for the acceleration controls and post-processing script.
 Those are both adapted from his profile.